dxphilo/me/content/articles/add-sitemap-in-Nuxtjs-with-Nuxt-content.md

 excerpt: Improve your website’s SEO by adding a sitemap 🎉

-img: pexels-cottonbro-4101143.jpg

 imgurl: https://images.pexels.com/photos/3861437/pexels-photo-3861437.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2

-tags: ['SEO', 'NuxtJS']
+tags: ["SEO", "NuxtJS"]

 attribution: Photo by ThisIsEngineering from Pexels

 createdAt: 07/19/2022
 ---

-**Add Sitemap in NuxtJs Using Nuxt Content**
+## Add Sitemap in NuxtJs Using Nuxt Content

 Improving your website’s Search Engine Optimization (SEO) is very critical especially when you want to improve your rankings in search engine results.